-Warsaw zoo testing effect of hemp oil on elephants’ stress
+Warsaw zoo tests effect of hemp oil on elephants’ stress

 “It will work in different ways but it will not give them any high,” she said.
 “Hemp oil is not a drug.”

-“We would never apply anything that is dangerous to animals,” she said.
+“We would never apply anything that is dangerous to animals,” she added.

-Around noon on Friday, she and zookeepers brought the sole male elephant, Leon, into a pen and from outside a protective cage they reached in to draw blood and take saliva samples.
+She and zookeepers brought the sole male elephant, Leon, into a pen Friday and from outside a protective cage they reached in to draw blood and take saliva samples.
 He obeyed his keepers as they ordered him to raise his trunk so they could take saliva swabs.

 Some 300 samples — of blood, saliva, urine and feces — have been taken over the past week in preparation.

 Among other things, the scientists are measuring the elephants’ levels of cortisol, the stress hormone.
-If all goes as planned, they will be able to start administering drops of hemp oil in a few weeks.

-But it is expected to take from a year to two years to have results from the scientific study, Czujkowska said.
+If all goes as planned, they will be able to start administering drops of hemp oil in a few weeks but it’s expected to take up to two years to get results from the study, Czujkowska said.

 After Erna’s death, the remaining two females have struggled to establish a hierarchy.